-On June 20, the first Workshop was held in Calgary.
-Led by Kees Cusveller, mixed sector participant groups (including General Contractors, Subcontractors, Insurance Specialists and Lawyers) reviewed and presented their discussions on six common non-standard clauses.
+Led by Kees Cusveller, a seasoned construction professional, mixed sector participant groups (including General Contractors, Subcontractors, Insurance/Bonding Specialists and Lawyers) reviewed and presented their discussions on six common non-standard clauses.
 To determine financial implications of these types of clauses and other clauses, the groups were given a mock project that is typical of some of the projects being tendered in Alberta.
 This project's front-end specification only contained 15 clauses intentionally including a few that should have no bearing on costs.
+All clauses utilized in the Workshop were obtained from a variety of recent public Alberta projects including ones issued by Alberta Infrastructure, Alberta Health Services, and the cities of Calgary and Edmonton.
 Groups were tasked to submit bids based on the information provided.